 (b) You have complied with paragraph (B) of rule 3745-54-17 of the Administrative Code; or

 (2) You manage the remediation waste to protect the remediation waste from exposure to any material or condition that may cause the remediation waste to ignite or react.

 (F) How do I handle incompatible remediation wastes in a staging pile?
 The term "incompatible waste" is defined in rule 3745-50-10 of the Administrative Code.
 You shall comply with the following requirements for incompatible wastes in staging piles:

-(2) If remediation waste in a staging pile is incompatible with any waste or material stored nearby in containers, other piles, open tanks, or land disposal units (for example, surface impoundments), you shall separate the incompatible materials, or protect them from one another by using a dike, berm, wall, or other device.
+(2) If remediation waste in a staging pile is incompatible with any waste or material stored nearby in containers, other piles, open tanks, or land disposal units (for example, surface impoundments), you shall separate the incompatible materials, or protect the incompatible materials from one another by using a dike, berm, wall, or other device; and

 (3) You shall not pile remediation waste on the same base where incompatible wastes or materials were previously piled, unless the base has been decontaminated sufficiently to comply with paragraph (B) of rule 3745-54-17 of the Administrative Code.

 (G) Are staging piles subject to land disposal restrictions and minimum technological requirements?
 No. Placing hazardous remediation wastes into a staging pile does not constitute land disposal of hazardous wastes or create a unit that is subject to the minimum technological requirements of Section 3004(o) of RCRA.

 (H) How long may I operate a staging pile?
 The director may allow a staging pile to operate for up to two years after hazardous remediation waste is first placed into the pile.
 You shall use a staging pile no longer than the length of time designated by the director in the permit, closure plan, or order (the "operating term"), except as provided in paragraph (I) of this rule.